EC Regulation 261/2004

 |From outside the EU to outside the EU||❌ Not covered||❌ Not covered|

-In some cases, disrupted flights outside the EU (for example US flight cancellations) may be eligible under EC261 if they connect to a covered flight that is with the same carrier and part of the same flight reservation (under one booking reference number).
+In some cases, disrupted flights outside the EU (for example US flight cancellations) may be eligible under EC261 if they were booked as a connection to an EU flight that is with the same carrier and part of the same flight reservation (under one booking reference number).
 The easiest way to find out if you’re covered is to use the AirHelp Eligibility Check.

 What’s not Covered: Extraordinary Circumstances

 When it comes to knowing your rights on EU flights, it’s also important to be aware of situations where the airline is not responsible for flight issues that arise.

 EC261 says that airlines do not have to pay compensation if the disruption was caused by extraordinary circumstances which are events outside of their control.
-For example, you will not be eligible for compensation if your delay was a result of one of the following:
+For example, you will not be eligible for compensation for flight delays that are a result of one of the following:

 |❌ Strikes initiated by airport employees or air traffic control|

 However, airlines must still show that they have taken reasonable measures to prevent the delay.
 For example, bad weather may be considered an extraordinary circumstance.
 However, if other airlines were prepared for it and prevented delays, whilst yours didn’t, you should still be entitled to compensation.

 In the years since EC261 was introduced numerous court cases have been contested over what counts as an extraordinary circumstance.
 Our team keeps up to date with these latest developments.
 We were particularly pleased with the 2018 ruling by the European Courts of Justice that airline staff strikes cannot be considered an extraordinary circumstance.
 That means that thousands of passengers who have been affected by airline staff strike action will now be eligible for compensation.

 In addition to EU airline compensation which is monetary, EC 261 includes other rights relating to your treatment.
 Here are some of the highlights: